 C405.2.5 Additional lighting controls.
 Specific application lighting shall be provided with controls, in addition to controls required by other sections, for the following:

-Display and accent light shall be controlled by a dedicated control that is independent of the controls for other lighting within the room or space.

-Lighting in cases used for display case purposes shall be controlled by a dedicated control that is independent of the controls for other lighting within the room or space.
+The following lighting shall be controlled by an occupant sensor complying with Section C405.2.1.1 or a time-switch control complying with Section C405.2.2.1 In addition, a manual control shall be provided to control such lighting separately from the general lighting in the space:

+Display and access.

+Lighting in display cases.

+Supplemental task lighting, including permanently installed under-shelf or under-cabinet lighting.

+Lighting equipment that is for sale or demonstration in lighting education.

-Hotel and motel Sleeping units and guest suites shall have control devices configured to automatically switch off all installed luminaires and switched receptacles within 20 minutes after all occupants leave the room.
+Sleeping units shall have control devices or systems configured to automatically switch off all permanently installed luminaires and switched receptacles within 20 minutes after all occupants have left the unit.

-Exception: Lighting and switched receptacles controlled by captive key systems.
+Exceptions: 1.Lighting and switched receptacles controlled by card key controls.
+2. Spaces where patient care is directly provided.

-Supplemental task lighting, including permanently installed under-shelf or under-cabinet lighting, shall be automatically shut off whenever that space is unoccupied and shall have a control device integral to the luminaires or be controlled by a wall-mounted control device provided that the control device is readily accessible.
+Permanently installed luminaires within dwelling units shall be provided with controls complying with either Section C405.2.1.1 or C405.2.2.2.

+in a location with ready access.

 Lighting for nonvisual applications, such as plant growth and food warming, shall be controlled by a dedicated control that is independent of the controls for other lighting within the room or space.
 Each control zone shall be no greater than the area served by a single luminaire or 4,000 square feet, whichever is larger.

-Lighting equipment that is for sale or for demonstrations in lighting education shall be controlled by a dedicated control that is independent of the controls for other lighting within the room or space.

 Luminaires serving the exit access and providing means of egress illumination required by Section 1006.1 of the International Building Code, including luminaires that function as both normal and emergency means of egress illumination shall be controlled by a combination of listed emergency relay and occupancy sensors, or signal from another building control system, that automatically shuts off the lighting when the areas served by that illumination are unoccupied.